Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Acknowledgments

 \section{Acknowledgments}

-The authors thank Corina Logan and Randy Nesse for helpful suggestions and discussions.
+The authors thank Corina Logan{\bf,} Randy Nesse{\bf, and two anonymous referees} for helpful suggestions and discussions.
 This work was supported in part by NSF grant EF-1038590 to CTB and by a WRF-Hall Fellowship to FM.

 \begin{appendix} \thefigure{A\arabic{figure}}